openedx/edx-documentation/en_us/install_operations/source/platform_releases/ginkgo.rst

 Upgrading Celery
 =====================

-The Gingko release upgrades ``django-celery`` from a version that used South migrations to a version that uses Django migrations.
+The Ginkgo release upgrades ``django-celery`` from a version that used South migrations to a version that uses Django migrations.
 To migrate ``django-celery``, after you update code, but before running migrations, from ``edx-celeryutils``, run ``drop_djcelery_tables.`` Otherwise, ``djcelery_001`` yields a "table